Recruitment Protocol in MPLS

 The need also remains to carefully consider how we can most effectively meet ongoing and ever-changing staffing needs within agreed departmental budgets and headcount limits.
 There is a need to remain conscious of salary costs in this uncertain time, and we must continue to help ensure that where recruitment is occurring, existing staff coming to the end of a fixed-term contract or whose post is at risk of redundancy are given first priority.
 If it is not possible to fill the post with a priority candidate from within the department, the department should consider whether it may be possible to develop existing staff and create an internal promotion opportunity.
 Having explored options of this kind, the decision to seek any necessary approvals and having done so, to move to advertise a particular administrative/professional services/technical/support post rests with the department.

 The division and the university will keep the operation of the protocol under review, and the division may decide in the future to increase the range of circumstances where divisional approval is required, should that prove necessary to ensure that the spirit and effectiveness of the protocol is maintained.

 Considering requests within the department

-Departments should consider any requests that arise with a high level of scrutiny and should ensure that their processes ensure that requests are checked carefully against the criteria for the relevant post type (as set out in the university protocol) and considered in light of current departmental priorities and the department’s agreed budget and headcount.
+Departments should consider any requests that arise with a high level of scrutiny and should ensure that their processes ensure that requests are checked carefully against the criteria and in light of current departmental priorities and the department’s agreed budget and headcount.